The Vermont Landscape as Muse:

 Thursday 9-4:00 Workshop, 6:00-9:00pm Optional Night Studio

-After a morning demonstration of basic encaustic collage, more mark-making, content and composition discussions, we will continue with uninterrupted work time to further explore the layering and printing of natural materials in combination with encaustic, collage and mark-making to build a series that expresses your personal connection to natural elements and the landscape at large.
+After a brief demonstration on mounting encaustic work on paper, we will continue with uninterrupted work time to further explore journaling, sculptural paper, encaustic mono-printing, translucency, layering and mark-making to build a series that expresses your personal connection to natural elements and the landscape at large.

-Take the rest of the afternoon to experiment with marks, make studies, ask questions, request informal demos, take some time to peruse books and continue with individual discussions with Brenda and Lorraine.
+Take the rest of the afternoon to experiment with marks, make color studies, ask questions, request informal demos, and continue with individual discussions with Brenda and Lorraine.

 Friday 9:00am-1:00pm Workshop